bbauska/JS-jQuery-JSON/README.md

 </ul>

 <h4>Welcome to JavaScript, jQuery, and JSON, taught by Charles Severance!</h4>

-In this course, we'll look at the JavaScript language, and how it supports the Object- Oriented pattern, with a focus on the unique aspect of how JavaScript approaches OO.
+<p>In this course, we'll look at the JavaScript language, and how it supports the Object-
+Oriented pattern, with a focus on the unique aspect of how JavaScript approaches OO.
 We'll explore a brief introduction to the jQuery library, which is widely used to do in-browser manipulation of the Document Object Model (DOM) and event handling.
-You'll also learn more about JavaScript Object Notation (JSON), which is commonly used as a syntax to exchange data between code running on the server (i.e. in PHP) and code running in the browser (JavaScript/jQuery).
+You'll also learn more about JavaScript Object Notation (JSON), which is commonly used as a syntax to exchange data between code running on the server (i.e. in PHP) and code running in the browser (JavaScript/jQuery).</p>

-It is assumed that learners have already taken the Building Web Applications and Building Database Applications in PHP courses in this specialization.
+<p>It is assumed that learners have already taken the Building Web Applications and Building
+Database Applications in PHP courses in this specialization.</p>

 <h3>Module 1: JavaScript</h3>